yThiagoFS/ProASPNET6/README.md

       case int intValue when intValue > 50; => check if is an int value and is bigger than 50.
     ));

-    * Extension Methods (way of adding methods to classes that i connot modify directly, maybe because they're provided by Microsoft or a thid-party package.
+    * Extension Methods (way of adding methods to classes that i cannot modify directly, maybe because they're provided by Microsoft or a thid-party package.
     Extension methods are defined in static classes and are also statics.); Adding it directly:<img alt="Extension method directly." src="https://github.com/yThiagoFS/ProAspNetImgs/blob/main/ExtensionMethodDirectly.png?raw=true">